 J.C.
 Penney board comes under fire for CEO switch

-April 9 (Reuters) - The board of J.C.
-Penney Co Inc is facing scathing criticism from retail investors and corporate governance experts after ousting Chief Executive Ron Johnson and replacing him with his own embattled predecessor, Myron Ullman.
+(Reuters) - The board of J.C.
+Penney Co Inc is facing scathing criticism from investors and corporate governance experts after ousting Chief Executive Ron Johnson and replacing him with his own embattled predecessor, Myron Ullman.

-Hours after the switch was announced on Monday, there was at least one call for the entire board to resign, while others suggested shareholders might vote out current board members at the company's next annual meeting.
+Hours after the switch was announced on Monday, there was at least one call for the entire board to resign, while others suggested shareholders might vote out current directors at the company's next annual meeting.

 J.C.
 Penney shares lost half their value during Johnson's tenure after having shed 15 percent during Ullman's time as CEO from 2004 to 2011.
-The stock price plunged further Monday night on the news of Ullman's return, as analysts blamed him for creating the problems that Johnson was supposed to fix.
+The stock slid further Monday night after the retailer said Ullman was returning, as analysts blamed him for creating the problems that Johnson was supposed to fix.

 Governance experts said it was unlikely the board would face legal repercussions for the change.